 Just to vote for the first time in your life

-One more reason to vote this election is because it’s your first election!
+One more reason to vote this election is that it’s your first election!
 Yes, I am speaking about the college students or the millennials who are huge in number and who can have a great influence on the election results.
 Besides, the millennials are very diverse.
 The millennial community includes Hispanic, Black, and Asian people.
 This means, that as a part of the millennial community, you can really represent your needs.

 Because you have done your research